 Usage metrics for content creators

 Content creators are people who create Power BI reports, dashboards and datasets.
 By default, content creators have access to the usage metrics report monitoring the usage of their content.
 You can change the option here if you want to turn off this feature.

 Per-user data in usage metrics for content creators

 As a Developer, you can leverage Power BI Embedded API and embed reports or dashboards into an application.
-This is a really powerful feature, which can be turned on or off from here. to learn more about Power BI Embedded, read this post.
+This is a really powerful feature, which can be turned on or off from here.
+To learn more about Power BI Embedded, read this post.

 Then you can enter the details of the visual

-These visuals then will be available in Power BI Desktop; from My Organization
+These visuals will then be available in Power BI Desktop; from My Organization

 As the admin of the tenant, you can see the full list of Power BI workspaces, if they are defined under a premium capacity and their status.